 index

-Gluten avoidance is extremely popular because so many individuals either have celiac disease or a gluten sensitivity.
-So what is gluten and how does it relate to headaches and migraines?
-Gluten is the protein found in numerous grains, including wheat, rye, and barley.
+Gluten avoidance is extremely popular because so many individuals either have celiac disease or gluten sensitivity.
+So, what is gluten, and how does it relate to headaches and migraines?
+Gluten is the protein in numerous grains, including wheat, rye, and barley.
 Celiac disease occurs when the immune system reacts to gluten and begins to attack the body.
-Conversely, a gluten intolerance occurs when the digestive system cannot properly digest gluten, resulting in diarrhea, abdominal bloating, and stomach pain.
+Conversely, gluten intolerance occurs when the digestive system cannot properly digest gluten, resulting in diarrhea, abdominal bloating, and stomach pain.

 According to the International Headache Society, 17.2 percent of females and 6 percent of males experience migraines.
-Although the exact cause of experiencing a migraine headache remains a mystery, there are some risk factors and triggers that increase the likelihood of having migraines.
+Although the exact cause of migraines remains a mystery, some risk factors and triggers increase the likelihood of having them.
 Those with a family history of migraines are at an increased risk.
-Individuals experiencing high stress situations, lack of sleep, or fatigue are at an increased risk of getting a headache.
+Individuals experiencing high-stress situations, lack of sleep, or fatigue are at an increased risk of getting a headache.
 Certain foods and the weather can also increase the risk of a headache.

 A recent study has found a link between migraines and celiac disease.
-In some individuals, migraines can be an early symptom of celiac disease.
-Additionally, migraines can be a complication of celiac disease.
-In celiac patients and those with gluten intolerances, gluten can affect the nervous system.
-Gluten can cause headache, depression, migraines, and learning disabilities.
-Furthermore, gluten can cause gastrointestinal symptoms, chronic fatigue, and foggy thinking.
+In some individuals, migraines can be an early symptom of celiac disease, and they can also be a complication of it.
+Gluten can affect the nervous system in celiac patients and those with gluten intolerances.
+It can cause headaches, depression, migraines, and learning disabilities.
+Furthermore, it can cause gastrointestinal symptoms, chronic fatigue, and foggy thinking.

 Your Gluten Migraine Connection

 Is gluten triggering your migraine headaches?
-If your practitioner suspects you may have celiac disease, the diagnosis may include checking for high levels of antibodies which may indicate a compromised immune system.
-Diagnosis may also include evaluating the small intestine for damage, which could be caused by celiac disease.
+If your integrative practitioner suspects you may have celiac disease, the diagnosis may include checking for high levels of antibodies, which may indicate a compromised immune system.
+Diagnosis may also include evaluating the small intestine for damage, which may be due to celiac disease.

-While there is no one perfect test for gluten sensitivity/intolerance, your health care provider can consider your symptoms coupled with a stool and/or food intolerance tests to see if gluten may be an issue for you.
-Keep a headache journal in order to track everything you eat and drink along with the time a headache occurs.
-This will help you spot trends.
-For example, if you eat a sandwich made from wheat or rye bread and develop a headache later in the day or the next day, gluten may be the culprit.
+While there is no perfect gluten sensitivity/intolerance test, your healthcare provider can consider your symptoms and a stool and/or food intolerance test to see if gluten may be an issue.
+Keep a headache journal to track everything you eat and drink and when a headache occurs to help spot trends.
+For example, gluten may be the culprit if you eat a sandwich made from wheat or rye bread and develop a headache later in the day or the next day.

 Dealing With Gluten Triggered Headaches

-If you have gluten sensitivity/intolerance or celiac disease, it is strongly recommended to avoid gluten.
-Unfortunately, it can be difficult to know which foods you can eat, and which are acceptable.
+If you have gluten sensitivity/intolerance or celiac disease, it helps to avoid gluten.
+Unfortunately, knowing which foods you can eat and which are acceptable can be challenging.
 Here is a list of grains and other foods that may contain gluten.

 - Barley